-- The poet-lover says that he is able to obscure the light of the sun simply by closing his eyes for a moment.
-But, he won’t do that because he does not want to lose the sight of his mistress during the short duration of a wink.
+- The poet-lover claims that he is able to obscure the light of the sun simply by closing his eyes for a moment.
+But, he won’t do that because he does not want to lose the sight of his mistress even for the short duration of a wink.

 The Sun Rising: Explanation